superfluidity/RDCL3D/docs/descriptor-models/README.md

         label: VDU
 ```
 ### List of layer
-Inside the ```layers``` object you can define the list of layers and for each of them which type of nodes you want to be displayed in that layer, and if they can be added/removed:
+Inside the ```layer``` object you can define the list of layers and for each of them which type of nodes you want to be displayed in that layer, and if they can be added/removed:

 *   For each node the value of the attribute ```addable``` is the callback that will be called when the that node will be added.
 *   For each node the value of the attribute ```removable``` is the callback that will be called when the that node will be removed.

 ```
+layer:            #List of Layers
     ns:
         nodes:                  #List of node to be visualized in the current layer
             vnf:
                 addable:
                     callback: addVnf
                 removable:
                     callback: removeNode
                 expands : vnf
             ns_vl:
                 addable:
                     callback: addNode
                 removable:
                     callback: removeNode
             ns_cp:
                 addable:
                     callback: addNode
                 removable:
                     callback: removeNode
 ```
 In each layer you can specify what edges are allowed, and for each of them you can specify: